 - The Caregiver Travel awards provide financial support to defray some of the costs of traveling with dependents, or extra care at home, while traveling for professional meetings critical to promoting the advancement of early career scholars with familial

 - Scholarships for women faculty to attend leadership development conferences, such as those hosted by Harvard Medical School (HMS), or the Association of American Medical Colleges (AAMC).

 - Awards for Clinical Faculty rotate, with three of five awards offered annually: Institutional Citizenship Award; Exemplary Care Award; Bridging Boundaries Award; Clinical Mentoring Award; Innovation Award.

-- The OFD provides information on external awards for faculty.
+- The OFDPI provides information on external awards for faculty.